mayconhb/Gelatina-Reductora-v3/replit.md

 - If API integration is added later, handle secrets server-side or use VITE_ prefixed public variables

 ## Recent Changes
+- 2025-12-03: Vercel Deployment with Serverless Functions
+  - Created `/api` folder with serverless functions for Vercel
+  - Webhook, user products, product info all work on Vercel
+  - Fixed folder structure (using `_lib/` prefix for utilities)
+  - Added `vercel.json` configuration
+  - Tested and confirmed working with Hotmart webhooks

 - 2025-12-03: Hotmart Checkout Popup Integration
   - Added Hotmart checkout popup that opens when clicking on locked products
   - Created `server/productIds.json` file for easy product configuration